bigtoga/Examples/DSci - Machine Learning/Phase - EDA/Feature Selection/Feature Selection.md

 * Two categories of variable datatypes:
    - Numeric: integer, decimal
    - Categorical: boolean (dichotomous), ordinal (ranking), nominal (named)
-* **Input variables** are the features (a.k.a. independent variables)
+* **Input variables** are the features (a.k.a. independent variables or columns)
-* **Output variable** is what you are  trying to predict (a.k.a. dependent variable or response)
+* **Output variable** is what you are  trying to predict (a.k.a. dependent variable or response or target)
+* If your output variable (i.e. what you want to predict) is numeric, use regression
+* If your output variable is categorical, use classification

-# Wgen do I perform feature selection?
+# When do I perform feature selection?
 - Step 1: Dimensionality reduction
 - Step 2: Feature selection
 - Step 3: Feature importance

 **Feature selection is an alternate to dimensionality reduction** - they are different
 - Feature selection decides what to keep or remove
-- dimensionality reduction creates a 'projection' of the data (new dataframe) resulting in entirely new input features
+- dimensionality reduction creates a 'projection' of the data (new dataframe) containing new/munged features
+- Dimensionality reduction comes before feature selection

 ## Why do we go through feature selection?
 1. To simplify models to make them easier to interpret (by developers, researchers, and users)